Gbyte Recovery

 👉 [Free Scan with Gbyte Recovery] You can preview recoverable calendar events before restoring anything.
 Don’t wait — new data may overwrite lost events and reduce recovery chances.

-If your iPhone calendar events disappeared suddenly, try these manual fixes first.
-These steps resolve sync-related issues for about 30% of users.
+If your iPhone calendar events disappeared suddenly, start with these manual checks.
+These steps resolve sync-related glitches for about 30% of users without needing third-party software.

 ⚠️ Important Before You Start The following fixes only work if your calendar events are still stored on your device or in the cloud.